Zdravko Logarušić: Zimbabwe

 and a goalless draw against South Africa in the 2022 World Cup qualifiers saw pressure mounting on the local football body to take action after getting just one win out of his 14 games with the national team.

 Al-Batin

 On 19 February 2023, Logarušić was appointed as manager of Saudi Arabian club Al-Batin following the sacking of Alen Horvat.

+Al-Tai

+On 16 April 2025, Logarušić was appointed as manager of Saudi First Division League club Al-Tai.